Hedwyn/zig-easy-cli/README.md

 ```

 Note that subcommands is the **only** valid use of Tagged Unions as field for the parser.
 Using anything that's not a `CliParser(...)` type as variant type will raise a compile-time error.

+# Comparison with existing projects for CLI tools
+There are a few other CLI libraries for zig out there.

+The core idea of `zig-easy-cli` is to isolate the CLI parts so they do not leak (or as little as possible) on the core logic of your library or application.
+What that means is that the job of the CLi layer is to provide an easy and convenient way of injecting data from the outside into the core logic: thus, the interface between the CLI and the inner logic should simple structs of data.
+There are two central core ideas in `zig-easy-cli`:
+* **Strict separation of CLI logic**: `zig-easy-cli` is though as as simple hook to inject data into your core logic without requiring this inner logic to know about your particular CLI tool.
+As you can see in the examples above, ·`zig-easy-cli` works primarily from a struct for the arguments and a struct for the options, with no added fluff to them, which means they can be passed directly to inner logic without any leaky pure-CLI stuff.
+The pure-CLI information is passed in isolated structs (these `options_doc` and `args_doc` optional fields that you can pass in your context) and are seperated from the data model.
+* **Static-memory and comptime- logic**: Another key point is that `zig-easy-cli` is 90%+ pure comptime-logic, and is actually designed to work statically, without using the heap.
+You can see in the examples above that there isn't an allocator in sight.
+The struct holding oyur arguments and options do not need to live on the stack.
+Obviously the part reading from stdout itself uses an allocator internally, but once the parsing is done there's nothing left on the heap and everything exist statically.

+This being clarified, you can find below some of the main differences between this project and them to make your choice depending on your needs.
+Keep in mind that `zig-easy-cli` is still under construction and not quite as stable as these other projects, but it does take a different approach that might in some case be better suited to your needs.</br>

+## zig-clap
+[zig-clap](https://github.com/Hejsil/zig-clap) takes the complete opposite approach when it comes to the dependency model and the parsing of arguments. `zig-easy-cli` uses the data model as source of truth and builds a help menu from it; `zig-clap` on the other hand, uses the help menu as source of truth and builds the data model from it.
+The data that the parser spits out is organized in a similar way, but it has to be dynamically allocated.

+## zig-cli
+[zig-cli](https://github.com/sam701/zig-cli) uses structs as source of truth similar to the `options_doc` and `args_doc` in this project, but instead of building statically the data it uses a mutation model where the CLI structs allows passing reference to where the data should be written (by mutation).
+It also uses primarily dynamic allocation.